fosterbrereton/weak_symbol_example/README.md

 This example is specifically designed for **macOS** with the following considerations:

 - Uses macOS-specific weak symbol syntax (`__attribute__((weak))`)
-- Configured for macOS dynamic linking behavior
+- Configured for macOS dynamic linking behavior with flat namespace
+- Includes Google Test integration for comprehensive testing
 - May require adaptation for Linux (similar) or Windows (different approach needed)

 ## Learning Outcomes